Collection

 the complete works of

-the one you are going to see, my legacy.”
+What you are about to see is my legacy.”

 Earthly dimension